2015–16 Grand Canyon Antelopes women's basketball team

-The 2015–16 Grand Canyon Antelopes women's basketball team represents Grand Canyon University in Phoenix, Arizona, during the 2015–16 college basketball season.
+The 2015–16 Grand Canyon Antelopes women's basketball team represented Grand Canyon University in Phoenix, Arizona during the 2015–16 NCAA Division I women's basketball season.
 It was head coach Trent May's ninth season at Grand Canyon.
-The Antelopes compete as members of the Western Athletic Conference and played their home games at GCU Arena.
-This was year 3 of a 4-year transition period from D2 to D1.
-As a result, the Antelopes wasn't eligible to make the D1 or D2 Basketball Tournaments and will not participate in this season's WAC Basketball Tournament.
-However the Antelopes did compete in the WBI where they lost in the first round to North Dakota.
-They finished the season 16–15, 8–6 in WAC play to finish in a 3 tie for third place.
+The Antelopes competed as members of the Western Athletic Conference (WAC) and played their home games at GCU Arena.
+This was year three of a four-year transition period from Division II to Division I. As a result, the Antelopes were not eligible to make the DI or DII basketball tournaments and did not participate in this season's WAC basketball tournament.
+However, the Antelopes did compete in the WBI, where they lost in the first round to North Dakota.
+They finished the season 16–15, 8–6 in WAC play, to finish in a three-way tie for third place.